tfdgrand/Fee_note/README.md

 #### Good to know

+**Note that it is not possible to make requests for periods involving multiple months.
+Don't hesitate to drop a message if this is a feature you need.**

 The script runs every 2 minutes.
 Hence, it can take up to 2 minutes for the request to receive an answer.

 The processing logic assumes a certain naming convention for calendar